mstocco/mariostoc.co/content/racereports/2023-challenge-roth.md

 Finally heading southbound on the canal, my feet are getting tired and the 4 minute reps are feeling a bit longer.

 A relay runner passes me.
-He says something in German and from his body language, it certainly felt like positive words of encouragement.
+He says something in German; from his body language, I understand it as positive words of encouragement.

 A bit past the 28&#8239;km sign, _Carina_ has found me on the